 When Barney enlisted in July 1940 he was working with his father at Osborne Park where they were establishing a market garden and Barney was a truck driver.
 Barney became a Driver with ‘A’ Company.
 He was 23 years of age when he was KIA at Cemetery Hill, Buona Vista, Singapore.

 Barney’s name is included on the WW2 War Memorial at Wanneroo with two other 2/4th boys, brothers Jim and Lacey Gibbs.
 Please read further.

-It is strange that in three generations of Facey family that two eldest sons named after their father died at war.
+It is strange that in three generations of the Facey family that two eldest sons named after their fathers, died at war.
 Joseph Thomas in WW1 and Albert ‘Barney’ Barnett in WW2.

 Barney’s uncle Roy Barker Facey who died with 11th Battalion Dardenelles in June 1915, named his first born child/son Roy Barker Lydiard Facey.

 BELOW: from Joe Beattie Collection.
 Joe’s words inform us Barney was a mate of his.